rduncan506/healthcare-poc/docs/getting-started.md

 Explore the "ActiveMQ" tab and the queues/topics involved.
 You should see some destinations have enqueued the HL7 messages from our test.

 We will dive deeper into this section when [we dig into Fabric deployments](deploy-fabric.md)

+Feel free to explore the rest of the project and how things fit together.